Pull to refresh

 Overview

-This isn't just another skirmish in Yemen's endless war—it's the spectacular collapse of both the Saudi-UAE coalition and Yemen's own government.
-Four of eight Presidential Leadership Council members publicly denounced Chairman al-Alimi's ultimatum as 'unilateral' and unconstitutional, splitting the government into opposing camps.
-The UAE backs southern secession while Saudi Arabia desperately tries to preserve a unified Yemen and protect its 425-mile border.
-At stake: Yemen's massive oil reserves, critical shipping lanes, and whether the Middle East's richest neighbors will fight a proxy war against each other while Yemen's government tears itself apart.
+The UAE backs southern secession while Saudi Arabia wants a unified Yemen to protect its 425-mile border.
+What's at stake: Yemen's oil reserves, critical shipping lanes, and whether the Middle East's richest neighbors will fight a proxy war against each other.

 Key Indicators